What Does Indigestion Feel like?

 There are also certain lifestyle changes that can help you improve digestion so that it doesn't occur as much.

-If you'd like to read similar articles to What Does Indigestion Feel like?, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to What Does Indigestion Feel like?, we recommend you visit our Diseases & secondary effects category.

 - Stress and anxiety may also cause indigestion, so if you're feeling particularly stressed out, then the feeling of indigestion may come from nervousness.

 - People who smoke are more prone to indigestion, which is why you should refrain from smoking if you have recurring indigestion problems.